 - Strong credit needed — You’ll need to meet income requirements.
 You should also have a credit history going back several years with a good mix of different account types, a history of on-time payments and a track record of building savings.

-Read our full review of LightStream personal loans to learn more.
+Read reviews of LightStream personal loans to learn more.

 How we picked these loans